 There’s little question that commodities trading is a risky endeavor.
-From margin calls to extreme volatility, there are countless ways that traders can quickly lose money trading a variety of different instruments.
+From margin calls to extreme volatility, there are countless ways that traders can quickly lose money trading a variety of instruments.
 In this article, we’ll take a look at five commodities trading mistakes that traders commonly make and explore the best ways to avoid them [for more commodity news and analysis subscribe to our free newsletter].

 Mistake #1: Failure to Use Money Management